minerva-university/cs162-minerva-overflow/README.md

   Virtual environment is a key component in ensuring that the application is configured in the right environment

-  Requirments: Python 3 and pip 3
+  Requirements: Python 3 and pip 3

   ```
   brew install python3